STUDENT HEALTH

 Clarke M. Williams Student Success Center

 Opened in 2007, the Clarke M. Williams Student Success Center houses a computer lab, rooms for group study and tutoring, and multi-media rooms.
-A full-time advising staff provides academic support services for all students, including assisting students with planning course loads and exploring career options.
+A full-time advising staff provides academic support services for all students, including:

 In addition to its academic counseling services, the Student Success Center has a modern computer lab with extended hours of operation available to all students.